Top 20 Things to Do When Visiting Luxor Egypt in 2023

 One of Egypt’s most famed attractions, this rocky valley is home to a number of tombs of ancient pharaohs and nobles.
-Although most of the mummies are now in Cairo’s famous Egyptian museum, visitors can still explore the cave-like tombs, including Tutankhamun’s final resting place.
+Although most of the mummies are now in Cairo’s famous Egyptian museum, visitors can still explore the cave-like tombs, accompanied by an Egyptologist, including Tutankhamun’s final resting place.

 Eat Egyptian Food

 Sampling Egyptian delights is a must when in Luxor.
 Order hot or cold mezze dishes like hummus and koshari (a mixture of lentils, chickpeas, spices and more) as well as main dishes full of ingredients like coriander, aubergine, lamb and super green Molokhia.